I am an historian with UCLA Computer Science, where I study internet and cybersecurity infrastructure, history, governance, and innovation strategy.

 Together with the UCLA Special Collections, UCLA Digital Library, and MLIS graduate students, I created a scholarly archive of 20+ feet of primary source materials from the early history of computer networks and the Internet.
 These archives can be accessed physically and digitally.

-I have conducted around 30 interviews on the development of Internet architecture and infrastructure.
-The first batch should go online in 2016-17.
+I have conducted around 30 in-depth interviews on the development of Internet architecture and infrastructure.